-It is anticipated that approximately 15 awards of up to \$1 million each will be made for a project period of up to 24 months.
+It is anticipated that \$5 million will be available under this announcement, with awards ranging from \$250,000 to \$1 million for a period of up to 4 years.

 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.
 It is anticipated that any awards that may be made under this solicitation should be awarded no later than September 30, 2007.